 Current situation.
 Jean Claude is in charge, wererats were slightly better off, until Anita figured out that she could rape their king and suck their power.
 Also, several visiting vampires with power over rats have come to town including the Master of Beasts, who nearly killed the Ratking.

-The werewolf pack no has a slutty lupa who is slowly driving the Ulfric insane and getting him into fights which aren't his.
+The werewolf pack now has a slutty lupa who is slowly driving the Ulfric insane and getting him into fights which aren't his.
 Little to no change.
 Richard has banned vengeance for crimes before his tenure as Ulfric, so all the female werewolves have to be one big happy family with the abusive male werewolves, except for the two that Anita killed, plus the remaining leopards, who used to rape the female leopards as punishment.
-They are now allied with the vampires and get called on to provide security everytime Jean Claude has visitors.
+They are now allied with the vampires and get called on to provide security every time Jean Claude has visitors.
 And they have to volunteer to work a hotline for all the weres who are too useless to look after themselves.
 Maybe slightly improved conditions for the pack as a whole.

 The vampires do have more protection from internal threats with no Nikolaos, but older stronger vampires are constatly attacking the city with accompanying deaths.
 Jean Claude is really the only beneficiary.
 When Nikolaos was in charge, he was the one performing sexual favors on demand, now Anita does that and he reaps the benefits.